trentnixon/fixtura-api-account-sync/DevelopmentRoadMap.md

+# Development Roadmap – ScrapeAccountSync Features

+This document tracks development progress for key features in the ScrapeAccountSync service.

+---

-# Development Roadmap – On-Demand Account Update Feature
+# On-Demand Account Update Feature

 This feature adds a new queue option that allows triggering full account syncs on-demand.
 It performs the complete sync (competitions, teams, games, data collections) but does not hand off to another worker—it completes and notifies the CMS when done.